Will lockdown lift on 21 June as planned?

 “The NHS is still in crisis and we cannot cope as it is.
 Unlocking poses a real threat to it just collapsing, and my biggest concern is patient safety.”

-The public has also expressed anxiety over measures being lifted, with a recent poll for The Independent finding that 65 per cent of people said they were “worried” about dropping social distancing mandates.
+The public had also expressed anxiety over measures being lifted, with a recent poll for The Independent finding that 65 per cent of people said they were “worried” about dropping social distancing mandates.

-A number of experts have also sounded the alarm about the risk involved in pushing on with stage four of the easing process.
+A number of experts had also sounded the alarm about the risk involved in pushing on with stage four of the easing process.

 Sir David King, former chief scientific adviser to the government and chair of the independent Sage group, told Sky on 7 June: “There are 5,300 new cases of the disease per day in the United Kingdom and we’re up about 2,000 on last week.